MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Jo Morgan : Changing Contexts

-A quick look at how the contexts used in school mathematics questions have changed over the years
+A quick look at how the contexts used in school mathematics questions have changed over the years.

 - [Jo's slides (PPTX)]({{site.url}}/assets/talks/2018/JoMorgan-ChangingContexts.pptx)
 - [Jo's slides (PDF)]({{site.url}}/assets/talks/2018/JoMorgan-ChangingContexts.pdf)

 #### Pedro Freitas : Ubiquitous Permutations

-Last year I presented a card trick which relied on a certain way of mixing cards.
-On the train to the MathsJam gathering, I learned more about the permutations that made the trick work.
+Composer Olivier Messaien's "Interversions" has the same structure as the "Milk Shuffle With Drop" used for card tricks... and the same permutation can also be used to generate the Matthieu groups!

 - [Pedro's slides (PPTX)]({{site.url}}/assets/talks/2018/PedroFreitas-UbiquitousPermutations.pptx)
 - [Pedro's slides (PDF)]({{site.url}}/assets/talks/2018/PedroFreitas-UbiquitousPermutations.pdf)

 #### Alistair Bird : The four-and-a-half colour theorem

-Spoiler: The truth of the famous 4-colour theorem immediately implies that the 4½-colour theorem is also true.
+The truth of the famous 4-colour theorem immediately implies that the 4½-colour theorem is also true.
 But how can you have half a colour?
 And why bother investigating a theorem when we already know the answer?
+Alistair shares the problem: If each country has a flag with two colours on, can you arrange the colours so that adjacent countries' flags don't share any colours?

 - [Alistair's slides (PDF)]({{site.url}}/assets/talks/2018/AlistairBird-TheFourandaHalfColourTheorem.pdf)

 #### Michael Gibson : A New Trick for Old Dogs

 The "well known" Five-Card-Trick involves a volunteer choosing 5 cards and giving them to Magician A who looks at them and arranges them with 4 cards showing and one hidden.
 Based on this Magician B can then say what the hidden card is.
-I will describe and perform a new version of this trick in which only 1 card is showing and Magician B has to say what all 4 of the hidden cards are.
+Michael describes and performs a new version of this trick in which only 1 card is showing and Magician B has to say what all 4 of the hidden cards are.

 - [Martin's slides (PPTX)]({{site.url}}/assets/talks/2018/MartinChlond-TheTravellingSalesmanProblem.pptx)
 - [Martin's slides (PDF)]({{site.url}}/assets/talks/2018/MartinChlond-TheTravellingSalesmanProblem.pdf)